-If you frequent the blog, you know that we discuss influencer marketing quite a bit.
+If you frequent the blog, you know that we discuss influencer campaigns and influencer marketing quite a bit.
 And that’s because it’s become an essential part of any well rounded marketing strategy.
 Consider the three statistics from Digital Marketing Institute that showcase just how impactful influencer marketing is today:

 - 70% of teens trust influencers more than traditional celebrities